 Still, e-dermis on its own may not be enough.
 Fully re-establishing the intimate relationship between the brain’s sensory and motor cortices requires true two-way communication with living nerve bundles.
 The organization leading the charge on this initiative is the Defense Advanced Research Projects Agency, otherwise known as DARPA.

 DARPA’s HAPTIX Initiative

 In 2006, DARPA launched its Revolutionizing Prosthetics program.
 This resulted in two advanced bionic arms: the LUKE Arm and the Modular Prosthetic Limb (MPL).
-You can read more about them on our Understanding Bionic Arms & Hands page.
+You can read more about them on our A Complete Guide to Bionic Arms & Hands page.

 While advanced in many ways, both arms lacked a sense of touch.
 To address this, DARPA launched its Hand Proprioception and Touch Interfaces (HAPTIX) program in 2015.
 The goal of this program is to enable precision control of a bionic hand and sensory feedback via bi-directional nerve implants.
 In other words, true mind control and bionic touch.

 One of the program participants is a biomechanical engineering team at the University of Utah.
 It’s objective was to upgrade the LUKE arm with these new capabilities:

 The advantages of this approach are many.
 First, it helps amputees identify and manipulate objects much faster than could without sensory feedback.
 It also seems to reduce phantom pain from the missing limb — a matter of great importance to amputees.